onedata/onedata-documentation/doc/administering_onedata/luma.md

 On POSIX compatible storages (currently POSIX, GLUSTERFS, NULLDEVICE), credentials consist of 2 integers: UID and GID.
 Only UID field is stored in the [`StorageUser`](#storageuser) record, the GID is constant for the space (all space members are treated as the owner group - [read more](../using_onedata/file_management.md#posix-permissions)).
-This strategy, ensures that all files created in the space have the same GID owner on the supporting storage so that ownership of the files in the space is correctly mapped on the storage.
+This strategy ensures that all files created in the space have the same GID owner on the supporting storage so that ownership of the files in the space is correctly mapped on the storage.

 Due to above reasons, GID is acquired from field `gid` from [`PosixCredentials`](#posixcredentials) record stored in [Spaces posix storage defaults table](#tables).

->**NOTE:**  In order to use [Oneclient direct-io mode](../using_onedata/oneclient.md#direct-io-and-proxy-io-modes)
+>**NOTE:** To enabled use of [Oneclient in direct-io mode](../using_onedata/oneclient.md#direct-io-and-proxy-io-modes) for all space users, the storage admin has to ensure that:
-> storage admin has to ensure that storage users identified by UIDs, to which Onedata space members are mapped, belong
+> * LUMA properly maps each Onedata user to an UID that is recognized in the system hosting the storage
-> to a space group, identified by GID, associated with the space.
-The admin must also ensure that group identified by GID
+> * There exists a group in the system hosting the storage with GID equal to the virtual space GID
->associated with the space exists in the system.
+> ([read more](../using_onedata/file_management.md#posix-permissions)), and all above-mentioned UIDs belong to the group

 #### Onedata user to display credentials mapping